-Compensation to customer generators under Net Energy Metering generation rates, the timing of the program's rate setting decisions and, to a certain degree, the procurement of electricity will need to take into account the local Utilities' tariffs, processes and timing in regard to these activities.
+Compensation to customer generators under Net Energy Metering generation rates, the timing of the program's rate setting decisions, and, to a certain degree, the procurement of electricity will need to take into account Eversource's tariffs, processes and timing in regard to these activities.

-Refer to Attachment 3, Attachment 4, Attachment 5 and the section "Net Metering and Group Net Metering Policies" for additional documentation and discussion of these factors.
+Refer to Attachment 3 - New Hampshire's Renewable Portfolio Standard, Attachment 4 - Utility Default Procurement Cycles and Rate Setting, Attachment 5 - Overview of Utility Net Metering Tariffs and the section "Net Metering and Group Net Metering Policies" (p.
+24) for additional documentation and discussion of these factors.